-(f) Cash and cash equivalents
+Cash and cash equivalents

-Cash and cash equivalents includes cash in hand, deposits held at call with banks, other short term highly liquid investments with original maturities of three months or
+Cash and cash equivalents includes cash in hand, deposits held at call with banks, other short term highly liquid investments with original maturities of three months or less.

-(g) Share Capital
+Share Capital

-Financial instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
+inter Capital Financial Instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
 The Company's ordinary shares are classified as equity instruments.